 - Youth participation in armed conflict is not always driven by negative motivations.
-Volunteerism into armed groups can be driven by a desire to change the social and political landscape in positive ways and to participate in something bigger than oneself. - Gender must be considered when considering reasons for youth engagement.
-Although an increasing number of young women and girls are involved in conflicts, particularly the longer conflicts continue, young men and boys are over-represented in armed forces and groups.
+Volunteerism into armed groups can be driven by a desire to change the social and political landscape in positive ways and to participate in something bigger than oneself. - Gender must be factored in when considering reasons for youth engagement.
+Although an increasing number of young women and girls are involved in conflicts, particularly the longer conflicts continue, young men and boys are overrepresented in armed forces and groups.
 This pattern is most often a result of societal gender expectations that value aggressive masculinity and peaceable femininity.
-While young women and girls often serve armed forces and groups in non-fighting roles and their contributions can be difficult to measure, their participation, reintegration and recovery is critical to peace building processes as marginalized women and girls remain at higher risk of (re)recruitment.
-Societal expectations may have implications for the roles of young women and men in conflict, as well as how they reintegrate following conflict (see IDDRS Module 5.10 Gender and DDR).
-It is important to understand the drivers for recruitment and recruitment, including the different challenges that male and female youth may experience.; - CVR and community-based reintegration programmes can be useful in preventing the (re-) recruitment of youth (see section 7.4 and IDDRS 2.30 on Community Violence Reduction and IDDRS 4.30 on Reintegration); - Young people can play a crucial role in preventing the spread of rumours that may fuel recruitment and armed conflict, particularly through social media.
-Different youth networks and organizations may use their connections to fact-check rumours and then spread corrected information to their communities; - 'Safe spaces' that may take the form of youth centres or other contextually appropriate and gender sensitive form are recommended to be created as a place for young people to interact with each other.
+While young women and girls often serve armed forces and groups in non-fighting roles and their contributions can be difficult to measure, their participation, reintegration and recovery are critical to peacebuilding processes, as marginalized women and girls remain at higher risk of (re-)recruitment.
+Societal expectations may have implications for the roles of young women and men in conflict, as well as how they reintegrate following conflict (see IDDRS 5.10 on Women, Gender and DDR).
+It is important to understand the drivers for recruitment and re-recruitment, including the different challenges that male and female youth may experience.

+- CVR and community-based reintegration programmes can be useful in preventing the (re-) recruitment of youth (see section 7.4, IDDRS 2.30 on Community Violence Reduction and IDDRS 4.30 on Reintegration). - Young people can play a crucial role in preventing the spread of rumours that may fuel recruitment and armed conflict, particularly through social media.
+Youth networks and organizations may use their connections to fact-check rumours and then spread corrected information to their communities. - The creation of 'safe spaces' in the form of youth centres or other contextually appropriate and gender-sensitive venues is recommended.
 Centres that allow youth to meet off the streets and experience non-violent excitement and social connection can provide alternatives to joining armed forces or groups, offer marginalized youth a space where they feel included, and provide spaces to educate youth about the realities of life in armed groups.
 These centres can also help with training and employment efforts by, for example, organizing job information fairs and providing referrals to employment services and counselling.
 Informal youth drop-in centres may also attract young former combatants who are vulnerable to re-recruitment, and who did not go through DDR because of fear or misinformation, or because they managed to escape and are looking for help by themselves.
-Well-trained mentors who act as role models should manage these centres; - Interaction between different youth organizations, networks and movements as well as youth centres, platforms and councils or others similar entitiescan provide opportunities to build trust between members of different communities.
+Well-trained mentors who act as role models should manage these centres. - Interaction between youth organizations, networks and movements as well as youth centres, platforms and councils or similar entities can provide opportunities to build trust between members of different communities.
 DDR practitioners should support programmes that encourage young people to initiate spaces that form bridges across conflict lines at community and state levels.